-Warts are common skin infections that can affect any area of the body, but tend to occur on the fingers, hands, elbows, and bottom of the feet.
-Warts generally don't cause serious problems, so they may not need to be removed.
+Warts are common skin infections.
+They can affect any area of the body, but tend to happen on the fingers, hands, elbows, and bottom of the feet.
+Warts usually don't cause serious problems, so they may not need to be removed.

 - located on back of hands, around nails, and in the mouth, or at the site of cuts and scratches

 - a small, firm, rough bump

 - can look like cauliflower

 - pink or white soft bumps in the mouth

 - located on the face, neck, arms, or legs

 - small smooth bumps with a flat top

 - may be in groups of 20 to 100

 Of a plantar wart: